 My Do It Yourself Wreath Story

-I love to create!
-And am pretty handy when it comes to wreath making.
+I love to create, and I am pretty handy when it comes to wreath making.
 However, I did not start out that way.

 I love the look of a designer wreath but not the price tag!
 So, I decided to learn how to make wreaths worthy to hand on my front door.

-And over the years I’ve made dozens and dozens of wreaths for every season and holiday!
+Over the years, I’ve made dozens and dozens of wreaths for every season and holiday!
 I’ve studied and picked apart true designer wreaths to find the best wreath-making practices so I could make the prettiest wreaths!

-And I’ve come up with a recipe of sorts that I follow when I make my own wreaths!
+And I’ve come up with a recipe I follow when making my wreaths!